Divorce Considerations for Business Owners and Their Spouses

 Accurately valuing joint business assets takes thorough examination of financial accounts.
 The law requires that the business must be valued on the day of the divorce.
 Our attorneys work closely with forensic accountants and other experts who have the expertise to correctly value a business to meet this specific guideline.
 An accurate value is also important because if the business’ value is inflated, one spouse will not be able to buy out the other spouse.

-We have represented clients with the following types of business assets:
+We have represented clients with the following types of complex assets:

 - Oil, gas or mineral rights